TonyCookey/FSND/projects/02_trivia_api/starter/backend/README.md

     }
   ],
   "success": true,
+  "search_term": "old"
   "totalQuestions": 1
 }

 GET '/categories/<int:category_id>/questions'
 - Returns questions in a particular category
+-Route Paramenter
+--<int:category_id> i.e /categories/1/questions
-- Request Argument: <int:category_id> i.e /categories/1/questions
+- Request Argument:
---search_term: String
+--- page which is an integer i.e url?page=1
 - Returns:
 --An array of questions (with the category, difficulty and answers) that are in the requested category(category = 1).
 --and success set to true